 - In Espirito Santo operates the largest steel complex in the World and is the Brazilian leading steel slab producer.

-Santo is the top manufacturer and exporter of short fiber white cellulose
+Santo is the top manufacturer and exporter of short fibre white cellulose

 in the World and is the third major wood pulp producer in Brazil.

 Santo is the biggest marble and granite exporter of Latin America

-- Espirito Santo is one of the key oil and gas producers in Brazil; is the second biggest manufacturer of petroleum in Brazil
+- Espirito Santo is one of the key petrol and gas producers in Brazil; is the second biggest manufacturer of petroleum in Brazil

 - Agribusiness takes up